sst/guide/_chapters/add-a-get-note-api.md

   // Return the retrieved item
   return result.Item;
 });

 ```

 This follows exactly the same structure as our previous `create.js` function.
-The major difference here is that we are doing a `dynamoDbLib.call('get', params)` to get a note object given the `noteId` and `userId` that is passed in through the request.
+The major difference here is that we are doing a `dynamoDb.get(params)` to get a note object given the `noteId` and `userId` that is passed in through the request.

 ### Configure the API Endpoint